 If anyone knew anything about London’s decision to abandon plans to fund, together with the GAA and the Irish Government, the redevelopment of the west Belfast stadium, then they were not letting on.

-Questioned, Harris said he spoken with British prime minister Sir Kier Starmer in Farmleigh about the project when they met in Dublin a week ago, but wanted to respect the fact that Starmer has “a huge array of issues” on his desk.
+Questioned, Harris said he had spoken with British prime minister Sir Kier Starmer in Farmleigh about the project when they met in Dublin a week ago, but wanted to respect the fact that Starmer has “a huge array of issues” on his desk.

 “The prime minister didn’t give me an indication of a deadline in terms of when the British government would be able to make a decision, but he did certainly give me a clear understanding that he was aware of timing being important,” said Harris.

-In truth, few in Dublin will find the decision surprising: there have been rumours for months that London hoped that Uefa would be the ones to pull the plug by excluding Casement from the 2028 list of stadiums for the 2028 European football championship because it could not be built in time.
+In truth, few in Dublin will find the decision surprising: there have been rumours for months that London hoped Uefa would be the ones to pull the plug by excluding Casement from the list of stadiums for the 2028 European football championship because it could not be built in time.

 The derelict GAA ground had been earmarked to host five matches at Euro 2028, which will be jointly hosted by Britain and Ireland.

-Under Leo Varadkar, Dublin had offered €50 million under the Shared Island initiative to help the redevelopment, but construction costs rose from the original £125 million sterling estimate to nearly £400 million – with no more clarity about why that has happened in Belfast than with public infrastructure projects anywhere else.
+Under Leo Varadkar, Dublin had offered €50 million under the Shared Island initiative to help the redevelopment, but construction costs rose from the original £125 million estimate to nearly £400 million – with no more clarity about why that has happened in Belfast than with public infrastructure projects anywhere else.

-The timing of the decision by No 10 Downing Street will be seen in Northern Ireland as important, since it comes just a day after London announced that it was finally accepting a public inquiry into the 1989 killing of Belfast solicitor, Pat Finucane.
+The timing of the decision by No 10 Downing Street will be seen in Northern Ireland as important, since it comes just a day after London announced that it was finally accepting a public inquiry into the 1989 killing of Belfast solicitor Pat Finucane.

-Of course, the timing could be entirely accidental, but that will not believed in a place where, even 25 years on, good news for one side of the sectarian divide must always come with something on the negative side.
+Of course, the timing could be entirely accidental, but that will not be believed in a place where, even 25 years on, good news for one side of the sectarian divide must always come with something on the negative side.

-The Democratic Unionist Park hated the idea, so, too, the more hardline Traditional Unionist Voice led by Jim Allister, pointing to the many gaps in Stormont’s public spending numbers.
+The Democratic Unionist Party hated the idea, so, too, the more hardline Traditional Unionist Voice led by Jim Allister, pointing to the many gaps in Stormont’s public spending numbers.
 In truth, they would have hated it, anyway.

 Under Doug Beattie, the Ulster Unionists believed it should be redeveloped – though, not entirely unreasonably, he believed the GAA should pay more than £15 million for a new stadium that they would own.